JeffreyJacob1/Automata-Simulation1/README.md

-# Chem 274B: Software Engineering Fundamentals for
+# Chem 274B: Software Engineering Fundamentals \
-#            Molecular Sciences
 # University of California, Berkeley
 # December 2023

-#
-# Group 13
 # Date Created: December 2023
 #
 # Directory Path: Final3/

-This is the main directory for Group 13's final project.
 This is our implementation of a general purpose library of a cellular automata that can be used in a variety of applications to model different phenomena.